Cops and Robber -- When Capturing is not Surrounding: Introduction

 \item \makebox[4.5cm][l]{\( \forall G : c_{E, \mathrm{r}}(G) \leq \Delta(G) \cdot c_{V, \mathrm{r}}(G) \)} \quad and \quad \( \exists G : c_{E, \mathrm{r}}(G) \geq \Delta(G)/48 \cdot c_{V, \mathrm{r}}(G) \) \end{enumerate} \end{theorem}

 Note that all lower and upper bounds from \cref{thm:bounds} are tight up to a small additive or multiplicative constant.
 We prove the upper bounds in \cref{sec:upper_bounds}.
-The main idea is the same for all six inequalities: Given a winning strategy for a set of cops in one version we can simulate the strategy by an up to~$\Delta(G)$ times larger set of cops in another version.
-Afterwards, in \cref{sec:lower_bounds}, we consider the lower bounds by constructing explicit families of graphs with the desired surrounding cop numbers.
+The main idea is the same for all six inequalities: Given a winning strategy for a set of cops in one version, we can simulate the strategy in any other version.
+Afterward, in \cref{sec:lower_bounds}, we consider the lower bounds by constructing explicit families of graphs with the desired surrounding cop numbers.
 While some lower bounds already follow from standard graph families (like complete bipartite graphs), others need significantly more involved constructions.
-For example we construct a family of graphs from a set of $k-1$ mutually orthogonal Latin squares (see \cref{sec:latin_squares} for a definition).
+For example, we construct a family of graphs from a set of $k-1$ mutually orthogonal Latin squares (see \cref{sec:latin_squares} for a definition).

-\paragraph{Trivial bounds.} Clearly, for the robber to be surrounded at a vertex~$v_r$, at least~$\deg(v_r)$ cops are required in all considered versions.
-This already gives that the minimum degree~$\delta(G)$ of~$G$ is a lower bound on the cop numbers of~$G$ in these cases (stated in \cite{Burgess2020_Surround} for~$c_{V, \mathrm{r}}(G)$).
-In fact, the robber could restrict himself to a subgraph~$H$ of~$G$ of highest minimum degree, which gives the lower bound of $d(G) := \max\{\delta(H) \mid H \subseteq G\}$, also called the \emph{degeneracy} of~$G$.
-Moreover, in those versions in which the robber could simply start at a vertex of \emph{highest} degree and \emph{never move}, that is in all but the restrictive vertex version, we get the \emph{maximum degree}~$\Delta(G)$ of~$G$ as a lower bound (stated in~\cite{Crytser2020_Containment} for~$c_{E, \mathrm{r}}(G)$):
+\subparagraph{Trivial Bounds.} Clearly, if the robber is surrounded at a vertex~$v_r$, then there must be at least~$\deg(v_r)$ cops around him in all considered versions.
+Therefore, the minimum degree~$\delta(G)$ of~$G$ is an obvious lower bound (stated explicitly for~$c_{V, \mathrm{r}}(G)$ in \cite{Burgess2020_Surround}).
+Moreover, if the robber can start at a vertex of \emph{highest} degree and \emph{never move}, i.e., in all but the restrictive vertex version, we get the \emph{maximum degree}~$\Delta(G)$ of~$G$ as a lower bound (stated explicitly in~\cite{Crytser2020_Containment} for~$c_{E, \mathrm{r}}(G)$):

-\begin{observation} For every connected graph~$G = (V,E)$ we have \begin{itemize} \item $c_{V, \mathrm{r}}(G) \geq d(G)$ as well as \item $c_V(G) \geq \Delta(G)$, $c_E(G) \geq \Delta(G)$ and $c_{E, \mathrm{r}}(G) \geq \Delta(G)$. \end{itemize} \end{observation}
+\begin{observation} For every connected graph~$G = (V,E)$, we have \begin{itemize} \item $c_{V, \mathrm{r}}(G) \geq \delta(G)$ as well as \item $c_V(G) \geq \Delta(G)$, $c_E(G) \geq \Delta(G)$ and $c_{E, \mathrm{r}}(G) \geq \Delta(G)$. \end{itemize} \end{observation}